 Every year since 1990, we have the privilege of working with hundreds if not thousands of young people under the age of 25.
 We are operating our mission in 18 cities in 11 states and the nation’s capital.

-We provide basic and ongoing resources in the form of Street Outreach (in 17 of 18 our locations), Outreach Centers (9 of 18 locations), Mentoring (8 of 18 locations), and Apartment Support (7 of 18 locations).
+We provide basic and ongoing resources in the form of Street Outreach (in 17 of 18 our locations), Outreach Centers (9 of 18 locations), Mentoring (8 of 18 locations), and Housing Support (8 of 18 locations).
 Within and outside of these services, we work tirelessly to assess youth in need, connect them to resources that can help them in their times of need, and help them develop plans to get out of their often untenable or unjust situations and move toward much greater stability.

 When our youth find housing or otherwise reach the goals they have identified as meaningful, we continue to provide support by helping them adjust to the real demands of maintaining an apartment, a source of income, their health, and other important markers of well-being.